Layr-Labs/eigenlayer-docs/docs/operator-guides/avs-installation-and-registration/eigenda-operator-guide/README.md

 ### Node Classes

-Operators can determine their required EigenLayer node class ([eigenlayer-node-classes.md](../eigenlayer-node-classes.md "mention")) by referencing their share of the total EigenDA quorum against the following table.
+Operators can determine their required [EigenLayer node class](../eigenlayer-node-classes.md) by referencing their share of the total EigenDA quorum against the following table.

 |                         | Supported Throughput | Max % of Stake      |
 | ----------------------- | -------------------- | ------------------- |